R1j1t/contextualSpellCheck/README.md

 - [ ] better candidate generation (maybe by fine tuning the model?)
 - [ ] add metric by testing on datasets
 - [ ] Improve documentation

+## Support and contribution

+If you like the project, please ⭑ the project and show your support!
+Also, if you feel, the current behaviour is not as expected, please feel free to raise an [issue](https://github.com/R1j1t/contextualSpellCheck/issues).
+If you can help with any of the above tasks, please open a [PR](https://github.com/R1j1t/contextualSpellCheck/pulls) with necessary changes to documentation and tests.

 ## Reference